CleverCloud/doc.clever-cloud.com/runtimes/java/java-war.md

 ## Deploying WAR/EAR projects <span class="cc-alpha pull-right" title="Currently in Alpha version"></span>

-The Clever Cloud offers you to run your WAR or EAR apps.
-You can deploy this kind of project without changing your code, but running it on Clever Cloud needs some configuration files, to add parameters like your targeted container for instance.
+Clever Cloud allows you to run WAR or EAR applications.
+You can deploy these projects without changing your code.
+We just need a configuration file with your targeted container.

 ### Overview